 The habitats in which box turtles prefer to live are near meadows, fields, and ponds.
 They prefer warmer weather, and if they get too hot, they will seek shade to shelter themselves.
 On cooler days, they spend their time searching for food.
 They prefer to eat berries, eggs, flowers, and insects.

-If a box turtle feels threatened, it retreats into its shells and remains shut out.
+If a box turtle feels threatened, it retreats into its shell and remains shut out.
 Box turtle shells are incredibly resilient, making it extremely hard for predators to take advantage of them.

 Box turtles are also reclusive.
 They very much enjoy their privacy.
 They prefer to hide in logs or burrow deep into sand and mud.
 Some species of box turtles will even hibernate throughout the colder months when food is scarce and harder to come by.